-As a vacation property owner, your goal is to make your property as alluring as possible to potential guests.
+As a vacation property owner, your goal is to make your property as alluring as possible to potential guests, explains Fort Stewart property management company.
 In some cases, owners may not have experience traveling themselves.
 And this is precisely why it’s wise to see what your competition is skipping over.

 Experienced travelers have a keen eye for spotting good hosts.
 For this reason, it’s easy for them to see when a host is cutting corners or simply throwing together a rental in hopes that someone will rent it.
 The key to making your vacation rental more appealing is to go the extra mile.